From all the people, one begins

 - Also happens in Danny Phantom during the Grand Finale.
 Danny delivers a plan to save the world and the first person to clap is his father, followed his mother, teacher, and so forth.
 No lampshading, but Mr. Lancer does complain no one gave that much enthusiastic effort with their school work.

-- Hey Arnold: when singer Dino Spumoni and his bandmate Don get in a fight- at the end of the episode, Dino gives a speech and Don is the first one to start clapping.
+- Hey Arnold!: when singer Dino Spumoni finally confesses to everyone that he is still alive after having faked his death for publicity purposes- at the end of the episode, Dino gives a big speech and an apology, and Arnold is the first one to start clapping.

 - Played straight in an episode of The Batman.
 After saving Gotham City from Mr. Freeze and Firefly, Batman is suddenly caught in the spotlight of the police — led by Chief Rojas, who has been gunning for his arrest his whole career.
 After a pause, one of the officers begins to clap.
 Over Rojas' protests, the rest follow suit.
 Never mind that someone probably got fired over that, it works.